w3c/aria-practices/live-regions.md

 ### Indicate Which Content Changes are Relevant with `aria-relevant`

-TODO update this to recommend only the default value.

-Dynamic content changes in a live region is sometimes significant, and sometimes not, depending on the kind of live region.
-For example, a disappearing old message in a chat log is not significant, and users do not need to be informed of the removal.
-However, for a list of online contacts, a disappearing contact is significant (it indicates that the contact is no longer online).

 The `aria-relevant` attribute can be used to inform assistive technologies about which kinds of changes are relevant to inform users about.
 It takes a list of keywords, with the following meanings:

 * `additions`: Element nodes are added to the accessibility tree within the live region.